MatthewYeend/Laravel-Best-Practices/README.md

     return response()->json($users);
 }
 ```
-#### Improvements
-- Adds pagination to avoid loading a large dataset into memory.
-- Improves application performance.
+---

-## Best Practices accepted by
+## Best Practices accepted by community
 Laravel has some built in functionality and community packages can help instead of using 3rd party packages and tools.
 | Task | Standard Tools | 3rd Party Tools |
 |---|---|---|